xyzopowa/demo-gitops/README.md

 ### Check the configuration

-The istio gateway was deployed by flow via the istio-gw.yam file of the repo.
+The istio gateway was deployed by flux via the istio-gw.yaml file of the repo.
 The Virtual service part will be automatically created by Flagger.
 We will now have to deploy our application and create the Canary file to Flagger

 ```bash
 # Check the Istio GW configuration